wp-evolved/generator-evolved/README.md

 To start our new project we need to run the `build:dev` task.
 When running our project locally we want to build and concatonate our assets but not minify them.
 This task creates a `dev` directory and runs all the tasks required to build the assets.

-*Since these are unminified files are only used locally, we also want to be sure we don't track these files in Git.*
+*Since these unminified files are only used locally, we also want to be sure we don't track these files in Git.*

 ```
 grunt watch